PJMcDonough/OOP-notes/Classes as Blueprints.md

 # Posted Lectures
 *You should view the posted video lectures and read the README.*
-# Reminder
+# Reminders
-Variables, methods, classes and should have meaningful names.
+1. Variables, methods, classes and should have meaningful names.
+2. DRY code is good
 # Up to and including Task 2
 If a variable is declared in class scope and does not bear the `static` modifier, one exists for each instance of the class.
 If a method does not bear a `static` modifier, then each call to the method is associated with an instance, which must precede the method with a `.`.